 What’s User Engagement in Google Analytics 4?

-“User engagement’ is the amount of time someone spends with your web page in focus or app screen in the foreground, which allows you to measure when users actively use your site or app.
+As mentioned earlier, User Engagement is a crucial aspect of Google Analytics 4.
+Understanding what it means to make the most of this feature is essential.
+According to Google’s documentation, “User engagement is the amount of time someone spends with your web page in focus or app screen in the foreground, which allows you to measure when users actively use your site or app.”

-In simple words, the amount of time users actively interact with your website.
-If they leave your website for 5 minutes to search for something on Google or do their home duties, Google Analytics 4 won’t record this time.
-Google Analytics 4 records only the time users spend on your website.
+Simply put, it refers to the time users actively interact with your website.
+It’s important to note that if users leave your site to search for something on Google or do other tasks, Google Analytics 4 won’t record this time.
+GA4 only tracks the time users spend on your website or app.

-User engagement is about your actual users’ interactions with your website (clicks, reading content, buying products, etc.) or your app.
-If they are on your website or in your app but don’t take any action because they opened another Google Chrome tab, GA4 doesn’t record this time as user engagement.
+User engagement signifies the actual interactions of users with your website or app, such as clicks, content reading, and product purchases.
+However, if users are on your site or app but don’t perform any action because they opened another tab in Google Chrome, GA4 doesn’t consider this time as user engagement.

 How is User Engagement calculated in Google Analytics 4?